tensorflow/ecosystem/hadoop/README.md

     mvn install
     ```

-    After installed (or deployed), the package can be used with following dependency:
+    After installation (or deployment), the package can be used with the following dependency:

     ```xml
     <dependency>